PaddlePaddle/PaddleSeg/docs/whole_process.md

         └── utils
             ├── visualize.py
             └── ...
+     ├── tools
         ├── train.py # The training entry file, which describes the analysis of parameters, the starting method of training, and the resources prepared for training.
         ├── predict.py # Prediction file
      └── ...